nodite/dify-oapi2/docs/chatflow/chatflow-api.md

 This document covers all chatflow APIs based on the official Dify OpenAPI specification.
 Chatflow APIs provide advanced chat functionality with workflow events, file support, conversation management, and comprehensive application settings.

+> **Updated with Detailed Data Types**: This documentation has been enhanced with comprehensive schema definitions and detailed data types extracted from the official Dify OpenAPI specification (openapi_chatflow.json).

 ## Base URL

 ```